Chenaran County: History

+The village of Golmakan was converted to a city in 2007.
+The new city of Golbahar was formed in 2014.

-In 2019, Radkan Rural District was separated from the Central District in the formation of Radkan District, including the new Qiasabad Rural District.
+In 2020, Radkan Rural District was separated from the Central District in the formation of Radkan District, including the new Ghiasabad Rural District.
 Seyyedabad District was formed and divided into the new Hakimabad and Seyyedabad Rural Districts.
 In addition, Golbahar District was separated from the county in the establishment of Golbahar County.
-The villages of Radkan and Seyyedabad have been elevated to city status.
+The village of Seyyedabad was converted to a city in the same year.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 108,533 in 26,937 households.
 The following census in 2011 counted 125,601 people in 34,477 households.
 The 2016 census measured the population of the county as 155,013 in 45,105 households.

 Administrative divisions

 Chenaran County's population history and administrative structure over three consecutive censuses are shown in the following table.